CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 </div>
 <ul>
   <li>Before testing, if you do not own the public domain name corresponding to the DNS name of your server, then your test will fail.
 To test successfully, change your local machine host file so that the browser translates the domain name to the public IP
     address of the server.
-When the SAML request comes in to ADFS, it tries to match the SAML Destination ID (retrieved from the SAML configuration in your Tier 3 account) to the Federation Service name in the ADFS server.
+When the SAML request comes in to ADFS, it tries to match the SAML Destination ID (retrieved from the SAML configuration in your CenturyLink Cloud account) to the Federation Service name in the ADFS server.
     <br />
     <br /><img src="https://t3n.zendesk.com/attachments/token/fsrzrtbf05zjbnp/?name=saml34.png" alt="saml34.png" />
   </li>